livzorn/livzorn/README.md

 ### 🌷 I'm Olivia, welcome to my Github! 🌷

 I'm an artist and developer from Boston, MA.
-I studied Photography at Bard College and recently graduated from Le Wagon's Web Development Bootcamp, Batch #474.
-I'm currently living in London, and working as a Software Developer at Softwire 🤓
+I studied Photography at Bard College and graduated from Le Wagon's Web Development Bootcamp, Batch #474.
+I'm currently living in London and working as a Software Developer at Softwire 🤓

 My favorite project I've made is [Conscious Clicks!](http://www.consciousclicks.org/) It is an app that trains you to live more mindfully and unlearn unhealthy ideas by showing you constructive messages throughout the day.
 Take a look, and sign-up! 🌈